ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

 Please run the command below to create or verify that a results bucket rexists.
 If the bucket does not exist, there will be an error message followed by the creation of the bucket.
+You can safely ignore the error message.

 .. code-block:: shell